Nevada Paralegal Schools

-College of Southern Nevada: The College of Southern Nevada has the largest student body in the state and its Department of Business Administration has both an Associate of Applied Science and a certificate in paralegal studies.
-The AAS is a 63-credit hour program while the certificate is 32 hours and can be completed within two semesters.
+College of Southern Nevada: The College of Southern Nevada has the largest student body in the state and its Department of Business Administration has both an Associate of Applied Science (AAS) and a certificate in paralegal studies.
+The AAS is a 63-credit hour program while the certificate is 32 credit hours and can be completed within two semesters.
 Both types of students are required to complete Fundamentals of Law I, Civil Procedure, Law Office Management, Legal Writing, and Legal Research (I and II).
-The Supervised Field Experience is not mandatory, but many students choose to enroll in it so as to obtain professional experience that also contributes to their degree plan.
+The Supervised Field Experience is not mandatory, but many students choose to enroll in it so as to obtain professional experience that also supports the degree plan.
 The nine hours of Paralegal Studies electives allow AAS students to pursue a specialization such as Family Law, Constitutional Law, or Bankruptcy.

 Top Law Firms for Paralegal Graduates in Nevada